FAQ about Compute Cloud

 -

-When creating a VM, specify this image as a boot disk.
+When creating a VM, specify this image as the boot disk.

-How do I attach a new disk to a VM?
+How do I attach a new disk to my VM?

-After creating and connecting a new disk to the VM, you need to mount it or assign it a letter, depending on the operating system.
+After creating a new disk and attaching it to your VM, you need to mount it or assign it a letter, depending on your operating system.
 See Mounting a disk created from a snapshot or image.

 How do I set up automatic backups?

-For disk backups in Compute Cloud, you can make disk copies — snapshots.
-For automatic creation of snapshots, use schedules.
+For disk backups in Compute Cloud, you can make disk copies called snapshots.
+To automatically create snapshots, use schedules.

 For more information, see Backups in Compute Cloud.

-Why was a disk snapshot created later rather than exactly at the scheduled time?
+Why was a disk snapshot created later than scheduled?

-Scheduled snapshots may be created with a slight delay depending on the current load on the service.
+Scheduled snapshots may be created with a slight delay depending on the current Compute Cloud load.

-Yes, you can add a disk to several schedules.
-There are fixed limits on the number of disk schedules.
+Yes, you can add a disk to multiple schedules.
+There are fixed limits on the number of schedules for a disk.

 Can I choose a folder for scheduled disk snapshots?